Credible Decentralized Exchange Design via Verifiable Sequencing Rules: Communication Model

 The order of transactions in the block defines the {\em execution ordering}---the order by which transactions execute in the decentralized exchange.
 In our model, miners pick the block (i.e., the transactions to include), but use a {\em sequencing rule} $S$ to determine the execution ordering.

-\begin{definition}[Sequencing Rule] A {\em sequencing rule} $S$ is a function from a state $X$ (of the liquidity reserves before any transaction executes) and a set of transactions $B$ to a non-empty set system $S(X, B) \subseteq 2^B$. \end{definition}
+\begin{definition}[Sequencing Rule] A {\em sequencing rule} $S$ is a function from a state $X$ (of the liquidity reserves before any transaction executes) and a set of transactions $B$ to a non-empty set system $S(X, B)$ containing permutations of $B$. \end{definition}

 First, we would like a sequencing rule to be efficiently computable in order to minimize the computational burden on miners. \begin{definition}[Efficient Sequencer] A sequencing rule $S$ is (computationally) {\em efficient}, if for all initial state $X=(X_1,X_2)$ and block $B$, there is an algorithm that takes $(X_0, B)$ and outputs some $T \in S(X_0, B)$ in time $O(\log(X_1 + X_2) |B|)$. \end{definition}